groundhoggwp/groundhogg/README.txt

 * ADDED Automated weekly and monthly emailed overview reports to admins.
 * ADDED Automated next day reports for broadcast emails.
 * ADDED Comparison growth indicators to the funnel performance table.
-* ADDED New Menu block to the email editor
+* ADDED New Menu block to the email editor.
 * IMPROVED Comparison date calculations for all reports.
 * TWEAKED Term relationship toggle in the posts block will now always show, instead of being shown conditionally.
 * TWEAKED Block copy/paste is now done with HTML rather than the block JSON.
 The HTML is parsed into the appropriate block(s).